Skip to content

 The costs behind "free" shipping and returns

-Long story short: Convenience usually comes with hidden costs.
-In this one-click-away world, it's not your fault, and you're certainly not alone.
-Shopper-centric platforms like Amazon and Zappos have normalized ordering multiple items with the intention of returning most of them:
+In this one-click-away world, most of us are are able to add to cart, receive, unbox, and often return with little to no monetary cost associated with these efforts.
+It's not your fault for appreciating the convenience, and you're certainly not alone in enjoying a little cash savings!
+Shopper-centric platforms like Amazon and Zappos have normalized ordering multiple items in one click, often with the intention of returning most of them.

 "Free returns have become the norm.
 But managing them can get costly for retailers—so much so that many items are simply thrown out.
 In 2019, about 5 billion pounds of waste from returns were sent to landfills, according to an estimate by the return technology platform Optoro.
-By 2022, the estimated waste had nearly doubled to about 9.5 billion pounds." –FastCompany
+By 2022, the estimated waste had nearly doubled to about 9.5 billion pounds." –Fast Company

-At Distil Union, the returns we receive, especially from Amazon, put us in a position of responsibility.
-And as I become more aware of the over-consumption fallout, I recognize my role as a product maker and seller.
-We've committed to offsetting impact on the planet wherever possible by adhering to our 3 Responsibility Standards and enabling our customers to shop mindfully.
+At Distil Union, the returns we receive put us in a position of responsibility—and frustratingly with Amazon returns, our hands are often tied as we're unable to provide the personal customer support at each stage of the experience (which helps reduce return rates).
+While we leverage the tools that Amazon offers sellers like us, we've committed to offsetting impact on the planet wherever possible by adhering to our 3 Responsibility Standards and enabling our customers to shop mindfully.

 The Guardian article "Castoffs to catwalk: fashion show shines light on vast Chile clothes dump visible from space."
 By Sarah Johnson.
 Photos by Mauricio Nahas.